 As a result of the unionists injunction, New Hope was padlocked for the duration of the court battle for ownership rights.
 According to the records, Rev. M.L.
-Sloop and his congregation waited patiently and peaceable for the settlement which returned their church.
+Sloop and his congregation waited patiently and peaceable for the settlement which returned the church.
 Although future Presbyterian Confessions of Faith would not contain the strong predestination doctrine, other attempts to unite the two denominations have so far failed.
-Today the two denominations cooperate in new church starts and various ministries.
+However, today the two denominations cooperate in new church starts and various ministries.

 New Hope School

 Several churches in the area either began meeting in school houses and later build churches nearby or were closely identified with the schools.
-Corntassel CP Church in Vonore, New Hope CP Church in Madisonville and Fork Creek Presbyterian Church in Sweetwater fall in that category.
+Corntassel Cumberland Presbyterian Church in Vonore, New Hope Cumberland Presbyterian Church in Madisonville and Fork Creek Presbyterian Church in Sweetwater fall in that category.

 The early 1900s saw several young people of the area migrate West.
 VONORE Yesterday and Today, p.
 91 records the following: “Joseph Moser led a wagon train of kinsmen to the Willamette Valley of Oregon.
 Henry and Rachel Brown Brakebill, along with neighbors and other relatives moved to Iowa.
 Seven of John Wolfe’s fourteen children moved to Texas.”